 Across all of these areas, we also bring our best thinking on how technology can make systems more effective and efficient.

 Partners for Our Children was founded in 2007 to focus new thinking, resources and expertise on the state’s child welfare system.
 We are a first-of-its-kind collaboration between the Washington State Department of Social and Health Services, the University of Washington School of Social Work and private sector funding.
-Over the years, we have expanded our focus to include all vulnerable children and families, but with a clear emphasis on those touched by the child welfare system...
+Over the years, we have expanded our focus to include all vulnerable children and families, but with a clear emphasis on and child well-being and those whose lives are touched by the child welfare system.